 Don’t have a Scratch account?
 Don’t worry.
 You can still create the Ball Bounce game without one.
 Just click on Create tab at the top of the home page, and within seconds, you’ll be in the code builder where all the magic happens:

 We won’t need the default Sprite so feel free to hit the trash-can icon to the right of the Sprite and below the canvas, to delete the cat.
-Instead, we’ll dip into the Library where we’ll select the first ball we see:
+Instead, we’ll dip into the Library where we’ll select the first ball we see.
+You can find the library by clicking on the purple icon with a cat face and a plus sign in the bottom right corner of the screen.

 3. Make the Ball Bounce

 Same applies here.
-So, let’s use the “when this sprite clicked” to get the event going, and then we’ll find the furthest point on the right/left, on the screen, and make the ball travel back and forth to depict a bounce:
+So, let’s use the “when this sprite clicked” block from the Events category to get things started, and then we’ll find the furthest point on the right/left, on the screen, and make the ball travel back and forth to depict a bounce:

 And just like that, our ball became a little more alive.
 All there’s left to do is explore a few more ways we can program our ball to bounce.